 The regulatory framework applying to sustainable products and sustainable investing is rapidly evolving.
 As such, the sustainable investing characteristics of a particular Fund and how they are described for Investors may be subject to change over time in order to comply with new requirements or applicable regulatory guidance.

-52. Borrowing risk
+50. Borrowing risk

 Funds may borrow money in order to make investments, pay expenses or for working capital purposes within the limitation as set out in Appendix III.
-Accordingly, such a Fund may pledge its assets to banks or other financial institutions as security for borrowings made by the Fund.